 Logical reasoning, analysis, and structured problem-solving.
 The complexity of challenges increases this year.

-Seventh graders follow a personalized daily timetable with more academic depth than 6th grade.
-Students manage more independently — with teachers keeping a close eye.
+Synchronous 7th graders follow a personalized daily timetable with more academic depth than 6th grade.
+Students manage more independently, with teachers keeping a close eye.

 Exact times and subjects vary per student based on their education plan and time zone.